 Source Plan Assessed?
 Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Reduce Ire \checkmark AG1: Creation of buffer strips around water bodies to prevent pollutant loss Positive: This measure would be desirable and would provide for protection of water courses from nutrient and sediment losses from agriculture.
 The measure should target nutrient hot spots i.e. standard buffer widths should not be used.
 These should be designed to cover variable source areas.
 Drains should be blocked in buffer zones.
 In Protected Areas care is required to ensure that the change in land management in buffer zones does not directly adversely impact on habitats and species.
-AA required NI V AG2: Adoption of Best Management Practices to reduce phosphorus inputs, e.g. use of feedstuffs designed to minimise phosphorus in excreta Positive: Any measure that potentially may reduce the quantity of phosphorus entering water courses is positive and will lead to a reduction in eutrophication.
-This would be a positive measure for protected areas, and sensitive protected areas should be targeted for implementation of this measure.
-No mitigation required Ire V AG3: Installation of fencing to prevent livestock access to watercourses Positive: This measure would be desirable and would provide for protection of water courses which are currently under threat from livestock access.
+AA required NI 1 AG2: Adoption of Best Management Practices to reduce phosphorus inputs, e.g. use of feedstuffs designed to minimise phosphorus in excreta Positive: Any measure that potentially may reduce the quantity of phosphorus entering water courses is positive and will lead to a reduction in eutrophication.
+Ire V AG3: Installation of fencing to prevent livestock access to watercourses Positive: This measure would be desirable and would provide for protection of water courses which are currently under threat from livestock access.
 In Protected Areas, this may result in some impacts on riparian habitats and species.
 AA required Ire \checkmark AG4: Reduction of agricultural intensity, e.g. lower stocking density on land, reduction in land reclamation Positive: This measure would be most effective where currently intensive activities are occurring in unsuitable catchments.
 AA required if land use change proposed in a protected area Ire \checkmark AG5: Require nutrient management planning Positive: Should lead to Improvements in water quality and benefits for biodiversity.
 No mitigation required